cognitedata/oryx/README.md

 - `withBearerToken` - Adds an `Authorization` header with `Bearer` token.
 - `withHttpClient` - Adds the `HttpClient` to use for making requests using the `fetch` handler.
 - `withHttpClientFactory` - Adds an `HttpClient` factory function to use for producing the `HttpClient`.
 - `withUrlBuilder` - Adds the URL builder to use.
-An URL builder construct the URL for the `Request` part of the context.
+An URL builder constructs the URL for the `Request` part of the context.
 - `withCancellationToken` - Adds a cancellation token to use for the context.
 This is particularly useful when using Oryx together with C# client code that supplies a cancellation token.